Rajinder Khanna

-Rajinder Khanna (born 1956) is a retired Indian Police Service (IPS) officer, who is currently serving as the Additional National Security Advisor of India since July 2024.
-From 2018, he has served as the secretary of the National Security Council Secretariat.
+Rajinder Khanna (born 1956) is a retired Indian Police Service (IPS) officer and a spymaster who is currently serving as the Additional National Security Advisor of India since July 2024.
+Starting from 2018, he has served as the secretary of the National Security Council Secretariat.
 He is also a former chief of the Research and Analysis Wing, the external intelligence agency of India.

 Early career

-Rajinder Khanna is a graduate with BA in economics (Hons.) from Hansraj College Delhi University followed by an MBA from Faculty of Management Studies – University of Delhi in 1978.
+Rajinder Khanna is a graduate with BA in economics (Hons.) from Hansraj College of Delhi University, followed by an MBA from the Faculty of Management Studies – University of Delhi in 1978.